the new

 Pays the farmer more.

-Tells you what they're paid.
+Can tell you what they're paid.

 Totally hits the spot.